Following a unanimous vote of the Board of Trustees, Jeff Sollis was named

-at facilities across the nation, including as chief executive officer
+leadership experience at facilities across the nation, including as chief

-at Eastern Idaho Regional Medical Center (EIRMC), a position he has held
+executive officer at Eastern Idaho Regional Medical Center (EIRMC), a

-as EIRMC's chief operating officer (COO) for four years.
+Sollis served as the organization’s chief operating officer (COO)

 Prior to his tenure at EIRMC, Sollis held positions as chief operating officer at Timpanogos Regional Hospital (Orem, Utah); VP of Operations at Wesley Medical Center (Wichita, Kansas); and Assistant Administrator at North Suburban Medical Center (Thornton, Colorado).